 OJJDP supports the following programs:

 Children's Advocacy Centers (CACs), which coordinate the investigation, treatment, and prosecution of child abuse cases by utilizing multidisciplinary teams of professionals involved in child protective and victim advocacy services, law enforcement and prosecution, and physical and mental health.
-There are 881 CACs nationwide, 367,797 children helped last year and more than 1.91 million people received child abuse prevention training, according to the NAC website.
+There are 900 CACs nationwide, 371,060 children helped last year and more than 2.291 million people received child abuse prevention training, according to the 2019 NAC Annual Report.

 Internet Crimes Against Children Task Force Program (ICAC program) helps state and local law enforcement agencies develop an effective response to technology-facilitated child sexual exploitation and Internet crimes against children.
 The ICAC program is a national network of 61 coordinated task forces representing over 4,500 federal, state, and local law enforcement and prosecutorial agencies.

 National Center for Missing & Exploited Children (NCMEC) is an information clearinghouse and national resource center on issues related to victims, missing and exploited children and operates a national toll-free hotline.
 There were 18.4 million reports to NCMEC's CyberTipline in 2018 and there were 1,300 attempted abductions in 2019, according to NCMEC's website.